← Back to Resources

 Here, the big unlock is standardization across sites and suppliers.
 If Site A balloons one way and Site B another, your FAIRs become inconsistent and reviewers lose trust.

-Signs you’re ready for the category:
+Signs you are ready for the category

 • You re-type characteristics from drawings more than once.

-• Your FAIR quality depends on “who did it.”
+• Your FAIR quality depends on who did it.

 • Inspection data and AS9102 forms live in different places.

-Opportunities it creates:
+Opportunities it creates

 • Faster first articles without compressing inspection rigor.